amysujunglee/random-color-picker/README.md

 # random-color-picker

-You can simple get a random backgroud color by clicking 'Click Me' button.
+A random color picket that you can get a random hexcode by changing backgroud color and getting hexcode in text.
-The color is a random hexcode.

 Languages used: JavaScript, HTML, CSS

-- Used 'for' loop to get 6 random hexcode - looping in an array ['0', '1', '2', '3', '4', '5' ...
-'D', 'E', 'F'].
+Methods used:

+- Array
+- for loop
+- Math.floor() and Math.random()

+Steps:

+- 1. Select items: value and button
+- 2. Create an array for hex: 0-9 and A-F
+- 3. Set a click event for 'Click Me!' button to apply random hexcode into backgroud color and text field
-- Created a reusable function to get random number - used Math.floor() and Math.random().
+- 4. Set a function to get random hexcode